With Thousands Of Migrants Crossing The Border Daily, We Asked 'Why Now?'

 A second possible factor that's driving the surge in migration is social media.

 Smugglers use social networks to market their services.
-And migrants can see that their own family and friends have made it to the U.S, says Argueta.
+And migrants can see that their own family members and friends have made it to the U.S, said Argueta.

 "People are seeing that others are making it," said Argueta.
 "Everybody has cell phones.
 Everybody has Facebook.
-You know you'll see pictures of people with vehicles with jobs with nice clothes."
+You know you'll see pictures of people with vehicles, with jobs, with nice clothes."

 That includes the Guatemalan man Argueta recently interviewed for his film.

-"I have friends here in the U.S. and we talk on social media," the man told Argueta in Spanish.
+"I have friends here in the U.S., and we talk on social media," the man told Argueta in Spanish.
 "I asked what's it like here, and they said it's good.
 True, you have to borrow money to travel here.
-But it doesn't matter how big the debt it, you can pay it off once you arrive."
+But it doesn't matter how big the debt is — you can pay it off once you arrive."

 Trump's immigration crackdown

-There's a third possible factor at play here, and that is the Trump's administration own policies.
+There's a third possible factor at play here, and that is the Trump administration's own policies.

-The administration has tried a variety of ways to deter these migrants — even separating parents and children at the border under its "zero-tolerance" policy last year.
+The administration has tried a variety of ways to deter these migrants — even separating parents and children at the border under its "zero tolerance" policy last year.
 But those efforts may have backfired by drawing so much attention to the crackdown at the border.

 "This is very ironic," said Guadalupe Correa-Cabrera, who teaches border security and migration at George Mason University.
 She says migrants know that President Trump wants to keep them out.

 "People think that he might be serious.
 So they have to do it now.
-It's now or never," Correa-Carbera said.
+It's now or never," Correa-Cabrera said.

-That's another reason why Irsi Castillo, the young mother from Honduras, decided to make the trip now.
+That's another reason Castillo, the young mother from Honduras, decided to make the trip now.

-"I watch the news and yes, that's our fear," she said.
+"I watch the news, and, yes, that's our fear," she said.
 "That the laws will change.
 And if you bring a child, they won't let you enter.
 It's better to come sooner.
-We sold what little we had in our country, and hit the road."
+We sold what little we had in our country and hit the road."

 She also heard from relatives in the U.S. that it would be easier to enter the country if she brought a child.
 Migrant families are likely to be released from detention in the U.S. to wait for their day in immigration court.